The Greatest “Secret” of Success

 a.
 Others plan and yet fear work.

 b.
-Plan your work and work your plan is a great moto.
+Plan your work and work your plan is a great motto.

 2. Most Christians seem to be so afraid of doing something wrong